 ST. CATHERINE UNIVERSITY is a Catholic liberal arts institution founded in 1905 by the Sisters of St. Joseph of Carondelet.
-On June 1, 2009, the College of St. Catherine became St. Catherine University.
 The University offers its programs on two campuses, one in St. Paul and one in Minneapolis, Minnesota.
-The University offers baccalaureate, associate and master's offers baccalaureate, associate and master's degrees in a variety of health-care specialties, liberal arts and professional programs and has both traditional day and weekend formats.
-Series Five-N1 issued August 2002 in the amount
+The university offers baccalaureate, associate and master's degrees in a variety of healthcare specialties, liberal arts and professional programs and has both traditional day and weekend formats.

-- Series Five-N1 issued August 2002 in the amount of \$28,265,000 and Series Five-N2 issued August 2002 in the amount of 24,625,000.
-The proceeds of these bond issues were used for the construction of a Student Center and Learning Commons, renovation of St. Joseph hall and St. Catherine Library, renovation of Whitby Hall and Mendel Hall, an upgrade of the Food Consumer and Nutritional Sciences space in Fontbonne Hall, and upgrade of the Health and Wellness Center space in Butler Center, and for the conversion of a steam plant.
-In addition, a portion was used to refinance the outstanding portion of the Series Three-M1 Bonds. - Series Six-L issued in August 2006 in the amount of \$8,000,000.
-The proceeds of this issue were used for the construction of a 150-bed student residence hall. - Series Six-N issued April 2007 in the amount of \$6,500,000.
-The proceeds of this issue were used for the construction of a 140-bed student residence hall.
+- Series Five-N1 issued August 2002 in the amount of \$28,265,000 and Series Five-N2 issued August 2002 in the amount of \$24,625,000.
+The proceeds were used for the construction of a Student Center and Learning Commons, renovation of St. Joseph Hall and St. Catherine Library, renovation of Whitby Hall and Mendel Hall, an upgrade of the Food Consumer and Nutritional Sciences space in Fontbonne Hall, an upgrade of the Health and Wellness Center space in Butler Center and for the conversion of a steam plant.
+In addition, a portion was used to refinance the outstanding amount of the Series Three-M1 Bonds. - Series Six-L issued August 2006 in the amount of \$8,000,000.
+The proceeds were used for the construction of a 150-bed student residence hall. - Series Six-N issued April 2007 in the amount of \$6,500,000.
+The proceeds were used for the construction of a 140-bed student residence hall.

 COLLEGE OF ST. SCHOLASTICA is a Catholic Benedictine institution, and the only independent private college in northeastern Minnesota.
 The College was founded in 1912, and offers undergraduate and graduate degree programs in the liberal arts and sciences and professional career fields.
-The campus is set on 186 forested acres overlooking Lake Superior in Duluth, Minnesota.
-In addition to the main campus, the College has extended sites in Brainerd, Rochester, St. Cloud, and St. Paul, Minnesota.
+The campus is set on approximately 180 forested acres overlooking Lake Superior in Duluth, Minnesota.
+In addition to the main campus, the College has extended sites in several areas such as Brainerd, Rochester, St. Cloud and St. Paul, Minnesota.

-Series Five-J issued May 2001 in the amount of \$5,960,000.
-The proceeds of this issue were used to refinance two existing Authority issues, Series Two-T and Series Three-E bonds.

-- Series Five-R issued May 2003 in the amount of \$11,705,000.
+- Series Five-J issued May 2001 in the amount of \$5,960,000.
+The proceeds of this issue were used to refinance the outstanding portion of the Series Two-T and Series Three-E Bonds. - Series Five-R issued May 2003 in the amount of \$11,705,000.
 The proceeds were used for the construction of the Wellness Center and to make improvements to the Reif Athletic Center.
-The proceeds were also used to build a 96-unit apartment-style residence facility and to refinance the Series Three-N bonds. - Series Six-A issued December 2004 in the amount of \$12,000,000.
-The proceeds of this issue were used to construct and furnish a two-building, 290-bed apartment-style residence facility. - Series Six-S issued November 2007 in the amount of \$8,170,000.
-The proceeds of this issue were used for construction and improvements made to the College's Wellness Center on the Duluth campus.
+The proceeds were also used to build a 96-unit apartment-style residence facility and to refinance the outstanding portion of the Three-N Bonds. - Series Six-A issued December 2004 in the amount of \$12,000,000.
+The proceeds were used to construct a two-building, 290-bed apartment-style residence facility. - Series Six-S issued November 2007 in the amount of \$8,170,000.
+The proceeds were used for improvements to the Wellness Center on the Duluth campus.